wipash/northgrove-timelapse/README.md

 - `--days N` - Process only the last N days
 - `--config FILE` - Use alternate config file (default: config.yaml)
 - `--upload-all-weeks` - Upload all historical week videos to R2 (not just current week)
+- `--build-full` - Build the full timelapse video (can be slow and large)
 - `--help` - Show help message

 ### Examples